zy-han/Data-X-Uniswap-Winning-Trading-Strategy-Analysis/README.md

 Here is a step-by-step introduction on how to reproduce our work:

 1. Download all files in the three folders to your local environment.
 2. Open [Raw Data Preparation.ipynb](https://github.com/zy-han/Data-X-Uniswap-Winning-Trading-Strategy-Analysis/blob/main/Datasets/Raw%20Data%20Preparation.ipynb) and use the GraphQL query in the first box to fetch the USDC Token's daily transaction data of the recent year, as shown in the second box.
+Load the Yahoo Finance data [USDC 3years.csv](https://github.com/zy-han/Data-X-Uniswap-Winning-Trading-Strategy-Analysis/blob/main/Datasets/USDC%203year.csv) and contatenate two datasets into [USDC Price.csv](https://github.com/zy-han/Data-X-Uniswap-Winning-Trading-Strategy-Analysis/blob/main/Datasets/USDC%20Price.csv).
+3.

 ## API Reference
 The data collection stage of our project involves the use of Uniswap API.
 Details could be found [here](https://uniswap.org/docs/v2/API/overview/).